MitraKumar/REST-API/README.md

 # REST-API
-A simple implementation of REST Api with CRUD functionality./ Here no actual database is used the data is simply stored in json file.
+A simple implementation of REST Api with CRUD functionality.\
+Here no actual database is used the data is simply stored in json file.

 ## Requirments